 If you’re still contemplating buying an RV, you may want to take a moment to read Motorhome Generator: Diesel vs. Propane.

-Service and inspect your furnace regularly.
-Do not wait until winter to do a maintenance check and service..
-Make sure it ignites and functions properly.
+It’s important to service and inspect your furnace regularly.
+Do not wait until winter to do a maintenance check and service.
+You’ll need to make sure it ignites properly and functions efficiently.

-And since propane monitoring is essential especially in the winter, you may want to get a reliable propane tank gas level indicator that you attach to the bottom of your propane tank(s) and bluetooth it to your smartphone.
+Also ensure your propane tank is full or near full capacity.
+Since propane monitoring is essential especially in the winter when you need it most, you may want to get a reliable propane tank gas level indicator.
+You attach it to the bottom of your propane tank(s) and bluetooth it to your smartphone to monitor your propane levels.

 We also recommend disconnecting from the water hookup and using the RV’s water pump.
 You also can place a drop light in the utility space to keep the temperature above freezing.

-If you’re wanting to go or already are winter camping and boondocking, check out our articles:
+PRO TIP: If you’re wanting to go winter RV camping and boondocking, check out these helpful articles:

 When winter camping, you’ll want to insure your RV won’t settle or sink into the ground during fluctuating temperatures; especially during Spring thaws.

-First, we highly recommend installing RV SnapPads on each of your leveling jack pads to add a bit more circumference in each jack pad footprint.
-But, we suggest doing this while it’s still warm outside (above 55 degrees) to insure proper installation per manufacturer recommendation.
+We highly recommend installing RV SnapPads on each of your leveling jack pads to add a bit more circumference in each jack pad footprint.
+But, it’s crucial to install them when it’s above 55 degrees to insure proper installation and per manufacturer’s directions.

 - Keep entry door(s) and windows shut; open only when necessary (with exception of using propane space heaters inside).